lemotdesign/one-click-hugo-cms/site/content/found-termites/_index.md

       eliminate them and safeguard your home.

-      **Don't distrub the Termites** - Avoid scaring them off before we can fully assess the situation.
+      **Don't disturb the Termites** - Avoid scaring them off before we can fully assess the situation.
 Put down that spray can!

-      ### The Three Recommended Steps:
+      ## The Three Recommended Steps:

       1. Full Termite Inspection